The Most Important Thing You Can Do During the First Weeks of School

 Keep children like Annie in mind as you prepare for your school year.
 Your acceptance and guidance might be what they need to blossom!
 And be sure to let us know how you’re preparing for the first six weeks of school in the comments below.

 The first six weeks of school lay the foundation for rest of the year.
-The time spent building trusting relationships with children and families cannot be overlooked or undervalued as it sets in motion a classroom community that values kindness, risk taking, exploration, and leads to positive outcomes for ALL children.
-Even if a classroom is not yet implementing The Creative Curriculum® for Preschool or The Creative Curriculum® for Kindergarten, there is no denying that The First Six Weeks will benefit any classroom implementing a developmentally appropriate curriculum.
+The time spent building trusting relationships with children and families cannot be overlooked or undervalued as it sets in motion a classroom community that values kindness, risk-taking, exploration, and leads to positive outcomes for ALL children.